eGUIDE/eguide-consumption-api/docs/data_dictionary.md

 Field | description
 -------|--------
- number_of_cells | Lorem Ipsum
- resolution | Lorem Ipsum
- summary_only | Lorem Ipsum
- data_array | Lorem Ipsum
+ number_of_cells | Total number of cells that fit in the requested AOI boundary.
+Minimum cells is 1, for example, for a POINT AOI. resolution | Resolution of the cell data included in the API response.
+Highest available resolution is 250 square meters.
+Depending on the size of the query, the API may use lower resolution cells. summary_only | TRUE or FALSE.
+If true, the data array is not included in the API response. data_array | Data for each cell in the API response.

 #### Data Array (`data:data_array`)

-The data array provides the following fields for each cell.
+The data array provides model predictions for each cell.

 Note that if `summary_only` is `True`, the data array is not included in the API response.

 Field | description
 -------|--------
- cell_bbox | Lorem Ipsum
- cell_id | Lorem Ipsum
- resolution | Lorem Ipsum
+ cell_bbox | The bounding box for the cell cell_id | unique id of the cell model_output_id | unique id of the model run that produced the data contained in the cell cell_data | model predictions for each cell.
+See below.

 #### Cell-Level Data (`data:data_array:cell_data`)